Shared repairs and maintenance

 Get it in writing

-If you hire tradespeople you will need to set out the working arrangements in writing.
+If you hire tradespeople you need to set out the working arrangements in writing.
 You should agree in advance

 - a fixed price that can only be increased if agreed with you in writing